-After a conviction is not the time to fall apart, though.
+After a conviction, it is not the time to fall apart, though.
 When it comes to overturning convictions or sentencing, time is of the essence.
 There is a limited window during which post-sentence motions and direct appeals must be filed, and delays may result in the loss of appellate rights, making certain aspects of a case more difficult or even impossible to challenge.

 The appeals process seeks to correct legal errors made during the original trial.
 After a thorough investigation into the case, Philadelphia criminal appeals attorney Brian M. Fishman can determine the strongest issues to raise on appeal, ensuring you get the best chance at getting that fair trial you feel you did not get the first time around and possibly overturning an unjust conviction.